hunter-read/lfg-notify-bot/dev/DEVELOPER.md

 ### System requirements
 Docker
 Each bot can be run in a docker container with the `python3 [submission_bot|message_bot|scheduled_bot|notification_bot].py` CMD, using the dockerfile to build the image.
 Reccomend to run in a docker compose file with redis.
+Also needs to connect to a redis instance, either in a docker container or on the host machine.

 ### Testing